 Roy’s restaurants in Hawaii have mouthwatering food and also their presentation is exquisite.
 They often use large plates and the food in the center, crafted as if by artist’s hands.
 It’s really amazing, and a must try if you are ever in the islands.
 Oahu and Maui have Roy’s for sure, but probably Kauai and Big Island Hawaii have them too by now.

-17. Present the Food Ready to Eat.
-Take as many photographs as you want of the preparation, the cooking, but then for the money shot you’ll need to show the food as it is finally ready to be eaten.
+17. Present the Thai Food Ready to Eat.
+Take as many photographs as you want of the preparation, the cooking, but then for the money shot, you’ll need to show the food as it is finally ready to be eaten.
 Don’t present one of the preliminary steps as the final shot – readers of your blog will have a question in their mind – “What does it look like when done?”

 18. Steam Please!
-Microwave scrambled eggs and set them behind the dish you want to show steam arising from.
+Microwave scrambled eggs and set them in the dish you want to show steam arising from.
 Some use microwaved cotton balls.
-Steam adds to the dreaminess of your food creations, it adds an extra dimension that can really take your food photography to the next level.
+Steam adds to the dreaminess of your Thai cuisine creations, it adds an extra dimension that can really take your food photography to the next level.

 Once you have your camera and you know how to use it, spend your money learning how to style food.
 We are taking an online course right now about this and it has been a real eye-opener.
 I think everyone wanting to make money with a food blog to do the same.

 20. Sparkling Clean Plates, Pots, Silverware, Surfaces.
 Cleaning with a wet rag takes away the big dirt, and hopefully doesn’t smear it around.
 Then, rub with a cotton cloth – an old t-shirt works great to polish most surfaces.
 Your props should be exceptionally clean, with no excuses!